shohne/CarND-Advanced-Lane-Lines/README.md

 Ouput and List of Files
 ---
-As an example of produced video running the iPython Notebook:
+As an example of the produced video running the iPython Notebook:

 [project_video.mp4](output/project_video.mp4)

-Some usefull files and folders in this project:
+Some useful files and folders in this project:

 - **P4.ipynb** iPython Notebook with the implementation;
-- **environment.yaml** used to create conda environment;
+- **environment.yml** used to create conda environment;
 - **report.md** detailed description of pipeline;